zhulik/aiosyncthing/README.md

 #### [pause](https://docs.syncthing.net/rest/system-pause-post.html)
-Pauses synchronization with all devices or with the selected device or raises `syncthing.exceptions.SyncthingError`, in case if passed devices is unknown to the server, `syncthing.exceptions.UnknownDevice` will be raised.
+Pauses synchronization with all devices or with the selected device or raises `syncthing.exceptions.SyncthingError`, in case if passed devices is unknown to the server, `syncthing.exceptions.UnknownDeviceError` will be raised.
 Always returns `None`

 ```python
 await client.system.pause() # pause all